HomeGuidesAPI ReferenceChangelog

 GET /rest/v1/incentives?zipCode=10001&isExhausted=false&effectiveOn=2015-11-04&isLowIncome=false&systemSizeDcW=3000&annualEstimatedSolarProduction=4500&annualConsumption=5000&projectType=solarPv&customerClasses=RESIDENTIAL&isConEdCustomer=true

-That's a really long request!
-Let's break that down a little bit.
+That's quite a long request, let's break it down a little bit!
 The parameters can be split into three groups:

-• Parameters that we used on our search for applicabilities.
-Since we're looking for residential solar incentives in New York, it makes sense to keep all of those parameters.
+These are the parameters we used in our initial applicability search.
+Since we're looking for residential solar incentives in New York, it makes sense to carry these parameters over.

-• Applicability parameters.
-Based on our applicabilities search, we knew that providing more information would clarify which incentives in the list of available incentives are eligible.
+Based on our applicability search, we knew that providing more information would help clarify which incentives in the list of available incentives are eligible.
 In this example, we're providing values for every applicability, but that's not required.
 You can specify only some (or none) of them.

-• Extra parameters for Get Incentives.
 By default, Get Incentive Applicabilities will only look for applicabilities that are relevant for active, non-exhausted incentives.
 Get Incentives, on the other hand, will search for every incentive.
-We specify isExhausted=false and effectiveOn=2015-11-04 (the date that this how-to was written) to use the same behavior on Get Incentives.
+We can specify the isExhausted=false and effectiveOn=YYYY-MM-DD fields to limit the results to active, non-exhausted incentives, similar to Get Incentive Applicabilities native behavior.

 Results

-Once all of our parameters are set, we will get back a list of incentives.
-Each one will be tagged with an eligibility of ELIGIBLE , INELIGIBLE or COULD_BE_ELIGIBLE depending on whether the parameters that we sent in meet that incentive's requirements.
+Once all of our parameters are set, a list of incentives will be returned.
+Each incentive will be tagged with an eligibility value of ELIGIBLE , INELIGIBLE or COULD_BE_ELIGIBLE depending on whether the parameters that we sent in meet that incentive's requirements.

 Three incentives come back as ELIGIBLE: